 The menu is short, mainly because the kitchen is tiny, with space for only one cook.
-But the choices are interesting and for once here is an Italian menu without a single scaloppine, an Italian classic but nowadays so ubiquitous it has become a risible cliché.

-We shared three dishes, starting with an extremely tasty coquilles Saint Jacques, the white scallop meat cut up and cooked with a scrummy and meltingly soft mixture of tomatoes, onions and aubergines and vated and repainted and I have never served on the giant shell.
-There was a little salad on the side that was delectably and subtly dressed.
+But the choices are interesting and for once here is an Italian menu without a single scaloppine, an Italian classic but nowadays so ubiquitous it has become a risible cliché We shared three dishes, starting with an extremely tasty coquilles Saint Jacques, the white scallop meat cut up and cooked with a scrummy and meltingly soft mixture of toma toes, onions and aubergines and a little salad on the side that was de lectably and subtly dressed.
 They serve two shells per portion, making this good value for money and ideal for sharing between two.

 The word tortino was a bit of a puzzle until the charming Italian waitress explained that it is a terrine.
-In this case it contained octopus, diced potatoes, tomatoes and Majorcan pansides olives.
+In this case it contained octopus, diced potatoes, tomatoes and Maiorcan pansides olives.
 This was another dish that was absolutely overflowing with flavour.
 It's a very Mediterranean concoction that was put together in a round mould, so breaking into it to find the little morsels of food was fun.
 Unfor-